 Q. What’s one thing you love most about living in Orlando/Central Florida?

 A. Growing up here wasn’t easy for me.
 I often felt on the ‘outside’ of everything.
 I wanted to get away from this town.
 And I did….twice.
 But it kept calling me back.
-And I’m forever grateful for its whooing.
+And I’m forever grateful for its wooing.

 Orlando has become something so special to me over the past 10 years.
-I think social media has helped connect a geographically distant town, and created an almost ‘small town’ feeling.
+I think Social Media has helped connect a geographically distant town, and created an almost ‘small town’ feeling.

 It has become a source of extreme PRIDE to say I’m from this INCREDIBLE town that is full of creativity, diversity, faith, opportunity, industry, visionaries, compassionate and generous communities, and play!
 I LOVE that my friends are hard working craftsmen & woman, business owners, and philanthropists.
 I love my church who loves giving back, I love my TACOs (Hunger Street shoutout), I LOVE that my community consists of Gen Z’ers to baby boomers!